Home » Technology » IT » How Does The Performance of Your Website Change With HTTP VS HTTPS?

 1. Helps You Build Trust

 An HTTPS site encrypts all communication keeping visitors’ sensitive information protected.
-By keeping passwords, credit card information, browsing history, etc. safe – HTTPS helps you build a sense of trust in visitors.
+By keeping passwords, credit card information, browsing history, etc., safe – HTTPS helps you build trust in visitors.
 It will help you establish a healthy image and authenticity if you assure people that their information is protected while they browse your website.
-The same goes for the downloads, subscriptions, and purchases they make on your site.
-Obtaining leads and closing sales are also aided by this.

 2. Helps Boost Website Rankings ( SEO)

-As mentioned earlier, Google itself has encouraged HTTPS over HTTP by incentivizing the change through a minor hike in rankings.
-HTTPS can significantly help in enhancing your website’s rankings over time as users will be more inclined to browse through secure sites.
+As mentioned earlier, Google has encouraged HTTPS over HTTP by incentivizing the change through a minor hike in rankings.
+The advantages of HTTPS over HTTP is it can significantly help enhance your website’s rankings over time, as users will be more inclined to browse through secure sites.

 3. Provides Impeccable Security